Welcome to the second annual Music Game Jam, where you create a music-related game in two weeks!

 Yes!
 Just don't start making the actual game until the start time, and remember to scale back your ideas!

 Not at all!
-This game jam was extended from last year's 3 days (one weekend) to 10 days (two weekends) to allow more people to participate, and to allow participants to work on the game at their own pace (rather than a 72-hour crunch).
-It is expected that some games will be completed entirely in 1 or 2 days, whilst some will be completed in stages throughout the week.
+This game jam was extended from last year's 3 days to 2 weeks to allow more people to participate, and to allow participants to work on the game at their own pace (rather than a 72-hour crunch).
+It is expected that some games will be completed entirely in 1 or 2 days, whilst some will be completed in stages across the two weeks.

 Can I use other peoples' work in my game?